SOLAS Regulation III/17-1: Recovery of Persons from the Water

 • Anticipated operating conditions and sea states

-• The likely condition of the casualty
+• The likely condition of the casualty, including possible unconsciousness or inability to assist

 Typical Equipment used for SOLAS MOB Recovery Plans

-Recovery Cradles and Scoop Systems:
+Recovery Cradles and Scoop Systems

-Rescue Nets and Scramble Nets:
+Rescue Nets and Scramble Nets

-Man Overboard Recovery Slings and Lifting Strops:
+Man Overboard Recovery Slings and Lifting Strops

-Boat Hook Recovery Poles with Loops:
+Boat Hook Recovery Poles with Loops

-Rescue Davits, Cranes, or Lifting Arrangements :
+Rescue Davits, Cranes, or Lifting Arrangements

 Training and Man Overboard Drills